Pathoschild/smapi-mod-dump/source/~zombifier/ExtraMachineConfig/README.md

 ### Output inherit the flavor of input items

+**NOTE**: This feature is deprecated in the upcoming Stardew Valley 1.6.9, which supports this feature natively.

 | Field Name                         | Description              |
 | ---------------------------------- | ------------------------ |
 | `selph.ExtraMachineConfig.InheritPreserveId` | When set to any value, copies the input item's flavor (e.g. the "Blueberry" part of "Blueberry Wine") into the output item.|

 NOTE: Version 1.0.0 also supports this functionality via setting the `PreserveId` field to `"INHERIT"`.
-This is not recommended however since it would lead to weird results if this mod's not installed.
+This is deprecated and might no longer work in later versions.

 #### Example